Horse Riding at Stanwick Lakes

-The former railway line provides a linear route running from Irthlingborough towards Thrapston (approximately six miles) which can be used by horse riders on a permit basis.
-Please download the Horse Riders’ Permit application form here.
+The former railway line provides a linear route running from Irthlingborough towards Thrapston (approximately six miles) which can be used by horse riders.

 Stanwick Lakes Horse Riding Code

-- Pass pedestrians and cyclists slowly and take extra care when passing walkers with dogs or children.
+- Please pass pedestrians and cyclists slowly and take extra care when passing walkers with dogs or children.

 - Within the main Stanwick Lakes site, please keep to a walk at all times.